beatcracker/toptout/data/README.md

 {
   // Product unique ID.
 Use [a-z0-9-] character set.
 Must be unique across all files.
   "id": "foo-bar",
-  // Friendly name of the product
+  // Friendly name of the product.
+No leading/trailing whitespace allowed.
   "name": "Foo Bar",
   // Optional.
-Provide executable name if presence of this product can be detected by PATH environment variable lookup.
+Provide executable name(s) if presence of this product can be detected by PATH environment variable lookup.
+No leading/trailing whitespace allowed.
-  "executable_name": "foobar",
+  "executable_name": [
+    "foobar"
+  ],
   // Unique category id.
 Use [a-z0-9-] character set.
 The API generator uses it to group products.
   "category_id": "development",
   // Friendly category name.
+The README generator uses it to group products.
 No leading/trailing whitespace allowed.
-The README generator uses it to group products.
   "category_name": "Development",

   // Short description of the collected telemetry.
 Usually copied from the product's documentation.
+No leading/trailing whitespace allowed.
   "description": "All your base are belong to us.",
   // Contains links to the main product page, telemetry and privacy policy.
   "links": {